CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/03-configure-dataflow.md

    ![](media/ex3-id-setprop.png)

-5. Once the Integration dataset is create, click on **Preview data** to see the data for the selected table is the previous step.
+5. Once the Integration dataset is created, click on **Preview data** to see the data for the selected table is the previous step.

    ![](media/ex3-previewdata.png)